 - Documented evidence of Proof of Delivery.

 All such activities previously were operated with pen and paper, or at best, with a very basic internal freight management system using expensive PDA devices.
-We can run today most activities from a normal iOS or Android smart phone, but not only that, with full warehouse and transport system synchronization.
+We can run today most activities from a normal iOS or Android smartphone, but not only that, with full warehouse and transport system synchronization.

-Issues with legacy ‘systems’
+Overcoming issues with legacy ‘systems’

-Every logistics company in Australia that is older than 20 years started with a traditional pen and paper system.
+Every logistics company in Australia that is older than 20 years started with a traditional pen-and-paper system.
 It was simple, and it worked!
 In fact, it still works today, but the risks outweigh the cost savings.

 Some issues we’ve seen are: